To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 2018 Isabelle Elise Bunge.
 Access limited to the Smith College community and other researchers while on campus.
 Smith College community members also may access from off-campus using a Smith College log-in.
 Other off-campus researchers may request a copy through Interlibrary Loan for personal use.

 Bunge, Isabelle Elise, "The construction of a noise eater utilizing a PID controller and subsequent modifications using neural networks" (2018).
-Theses, Dissertations, and Projects.
-1998.
+Honors Project, Smith College, Northampton, MA.

 Off Campus Download